YitengDang/MultiCellSim/README.md

 * **Show I**.
 Selecting this option will display the value of I on top of the figure.
 This might cause the simulation to run slightly slower.
 * **Initiate with I(t=0)** (only for binary cells).
 Use the value of I(t=0) - or I1(t=0) and I2(t=0) in case of two signals - for the initial state.
 If unchecked (default), the system will generate an initial lattice by randomly selecting ON cells according to the value of p(t=0), without regard to the initial spatial order.
 This typically gives a value for I of around zero, but to be precise (up to 0.01), choose this option.
 The simulation will then run an algorithm to try to generate a lattice with the input I(t=0).
 As this is not always possible, the messages will display whether the outcome has been achieved or not.
 Note that for very high I, this can be a slow process.
 * **Manually input initial state**.
 This allows the user to run a simulation from a user-specified initial state rather than a randomly generated initial state.
 If selected, the next time the user runs a new simulation, s/he will be prompted to manually input an excel file with the initial state (see below, "Format manual input initial state").
+* **Set default load folder**.
+Allows the user to specify the default folder that pops up when "Load trajectory" (File Menu) is selected.
+* **Set default save folder**.
+Allows the user to specify the default folder that pops up when any of the saving functions of the File Menu is selected.

 ##### Format manual input initial state
 For manually inputting cell states, the user should prepare an excel file with the gene expression levels of all the cells of the system (values between 0 and 1 for each cell).
 The format of the data can be of the same form as the format of the "cells" variable inside the app (i.e. a Nxl matrix where N="grid size"^2 is the number of cells and l is the number of signalling molecules).
 However, the user can also input files in a form that is more intuitive given the form of the lattice.
 For this, specify the cell states in a "grid size" times "grid size" matrix.
 If there are two molecules, use the first two sheets of the excel file to specify the expression levels of the two different genes.
 The grid size of the simulation must be set to the same value as that of the loaded excel file to be a valid input.